ahm4dd/php-assignment/README.md

 Simple PHP login and dashboard app.

-> We are not using a database, no real session saving and login handling, no real auth, pure PHP for learning
+> We are not using a database, no real session saving and login handling, no real auth.
+> Pure PHP for a university assignment

 ## Run with Docker Compose